kuehne-trustable-de/ca3sCore/sample/kerberos/Preparation.md

 !!
 Ensure the browser accepts ca3s servers's certificate as secure!
 Otherwise an NTLM ticket will be issued instead of a Kerberos ticket.
 !!
 Don't try user authentication as 'Administrator' user, it won't work.
+!!
+Don't do a login into a server on the same host.
+This may trigger a fallback to NTLM, resulting in an error containing 'negotiated result = ACCEPT_INCOMPLETE"'

 https://stackoverflow.com/questions/33927316/spring-security-kerberos-ad-checksum-fail

+There are some JVM switches to enable the dumping of more details regarding the kerberos handshake.
+Add it to tha java commandline:

+    "-Dsun.security.krb5.debug=true" "-Dsun.security.jgss.debug=true" "-Dsun.security.spnego.debug=true"